// Elliptic Curve Cryptography #Math #Computer-Science

 A *op B = (A * B) % p

-The +op and *op binary operators defined with modular arithmetic
+binary operators defined with modular arithmetic.

-Bit of a sidebar, but one characteristic to note when programming these modular arithmetic operations is that the % can be applied whenever.
-The mental model is to picture a clock which is usually mod 12.
+.
 If you add 100 hours while the hand is on 3, you don’t end up at 103, you keep wrapping around.
 And it doesn’t matter if you “slice” off the extra on every wrap or wait till the end, you will end up at the same spot: 7.
 You can take a modulo of a negative number too, you just head in the other direction on the clock (counter-clockwise).
 Notice how this means the modulo output will always be positive.
 There is a little programming gotcha though, the modulo operator is not the same for all languages.
 This clock-based model is called “Euclidean”, another approach is often called “remainder” where it is possible for the output to also be negative.
-Programming languages like Rust added an explicit function, rem_euclid, to help differentiate.
+Programming languages like Rust added an explicit function, rem_euclid

 Another extremely useful characteristic of these operations is that they nicely loop back around “the clock” instead of going off into infinity, so the field is cyclic.
 One can begin to see why this field is useful for computers.
 It only involves integers, none of that non-determinitic floating stuff, and everything is nicely contained in a “box” whose size is determined by whatever modulo is used by the set.

-It must be noted that for these binary operations to hold though, the finite set needs to be modulo a prime number (will dig into that later).
-But what do we have now?
-Well, we can choose a finite field with a set large enough that is impossible to break the discrete log problem with brute force, but small enough that the operations can easily be handled by computers.
-The number 256 sounds pretty good!
+sounds pretty good!
 256 bits, 32 bytes, is a digestible amount for computers.
 And the number of elements in the set would be 2^256, which is more than there are atoms in the Milky Way, so a tough nut to crack.
 So we want a prime number close to 2^256…

-We are finally arriving at bitcoin’s secp256k1!
-256?
-You don’t say…As the number kinda alludes to, secp256k1 is more than just a curve.
+is more than just a curve.
 It is the two abstract algebra layers, the modular arithmetic field and the elliptic curve with point addition group, plus some agree’d upon constants.
-We all have to operate in the same field and curve for this to be useful, so we choose a prime for the field and a a and b for the curve.
-Now that we have the stage all set, we can build some cool stuff like signatures on top.
+We all have to operate on the same field and curve for this to be useful, so we choose a prime for the field and a